hiiamboris/red-wiki/Draw-dialect.md

     polygon <point> <point> ...

-    <point> : coordinates of an edge point (pair!).
+    <point> : coordinates of a vertex (pair!).

 **Description**

-Draws a polygon using the provided edges.
+Draws a polygon using the provided vertices.
 The last point does not need to be the starting point, an extra line will be drawn anyway to close the polygon.
 Minimal number of points to be provided is 3.

 ## Circle